Draussenduscher/Marginalia/README.md

 *Side notes* are shown one by one, they never overlap.
 This keeps the viewport clear.
 A short main story can be complemented with lots of additional information.

 Inactive *side notes* are hidden (behind the main column).
 Active *side notes* are placed in the margin, top aligned with the respective paragraph or div in the main column.
-A simple transition can make it obvious to the reader where it came from.
+A simple transition can make it obvious to the reader where it belongs to.

 ## Demo